 Of primary concern is that any vehicle and instrumentation introduced into Lake Vostok be scrupulously clean of biological material to avoid contaminating any indigenous life (see forward-contamination).
 Among the instruments and measurement methods that may be used on the first entry probe into the lake are redox sensors and UV Raman and fluorescence spectroscopy.

-At the time of writing, the lake remains unpenetrated although 400,000-year-old deep ice samples have been obtained from just 100 m above its liquid surface.
+At the time of writing, the lake remains unpenetrated although 400,000-year-old deep ice samples have been obtained from just 100 meters above its liquid surface.
 Within these samples, Richard Hoover of NASA's Marshall Space Sciences Lab. and S. S. Abyzov of the Russian Academy of Sciences found a variety of microbial life-forms, some of them readily recognizable (including cyanobacteria, bacteria, fungi, spores, pollen grains, and diatoms) but others unlike anything ever seen before.2

 Another sub-ice lake in Antarctica of great interest to astrobiologists is Lake Vida.